Insects and Bugs Spiritual Meanings – What’s the Message?

 Every insect carries a deep spiritual meaning or message.
 However, look out for the ones that keep cropping up in your life.
 This particular bug is trying to get your attention.
 Or, if you suddenly see an insect that seems out of place, then know there’s a message there for you.

-At the beginning of this year, my partner and I continuously saw spiders – everywhere!
+A few years back, my partner and I continuously saw spiders – everywhere!
 And, I got bitten by one on my stomach which turned into a festering ulcer.
 It took months to heal.
 The type of spider that bit me was tiny and not one I should have encountered in my city home.
-We knew the spider was teaching us a lesson of sorts!
+We knew the spider was teaching me a lesson of sorts!

 Spiritual Meanings of 5 Fascinating Insects and Bugs

 Here are five of my favorite fascinating insects and their spiritual meanings.
 I’ve also included some creepy crawlies that don’t classify truly as insects but they’re often considered bugs anyway!

 A prehistoric-looking creature, the praying mantis is a beautiful creature.
 You don’t see them often but when you do, you know you’ve been sent a special message.
 The Kalahari bushmen worship the praying mantis for its mystical qualities.